What is Trigger Thumb and How to Prevent it

 Using these preventative measures, you should hopefully be able to evade surgery and remedy the situation before it ever starts.

-Archery does increase your risk of trigger thumb, but that shouldn’t be enough of a reason to stop you.
+Archery does increase your risk of trigger thumb, especially in older people, but that shouldn’t be enough of a reason to stop you.

 At the very least, using a bow release will allow you to continue shooting your arrows even when you’re suffering from trigger thumb.